DragonSenses/visionize/architectural-decision-log.md

 - An architecture decision (**AD**) is a software design choice that addresses a significant requirement.

-This file isn't the formal document mentioned above, but it's similiar.
-I'm also really fond of the name "Architectural Decision Record", which gives it that extra level of sophistication.

-This is simply the documentation for the process of building the project.
-This is like my `journey.md` files that come with my previous projects, but this time I will also explain the rationale behind certain choices and design decisions made while making this project.

-I've really start to recognize the full worth of (appreciate) documentation, especially ones like ADR that facilitate the [onboarding process](https://en.wikipedia.org/wiki/Onboarding).
+I've really start to appreciate and recognize the full worth of documentation, especially ones like ADR that facilitate the [onboarding process](https://en.wikipedia.org/wiki/Onboarding).

 Here are some links if you are interested in learning more about ADR: